 John & Tate Discuss Dinosaurs in ‘A Grandpa’s Story’

 “You know, there was a time when most of Montana was under the ocean,” John tells his grandson.
 “And I’m betting that right here… was the beach.
 ‘Cause you see this?
 I’m thinking these washed up on the shore, and your buddy here, the dinosaur, he was probably out walking looking for dinner right here.”

 The fossil John shows Tate looks to be a small ammonite.
-While beautiful, these small, spiraling organisms are common, however, and wouldn’t stand to protect the land.
-But Tate’s dinosaur, or another like it, absolutely will.
+While beautiful, these small, spiraling organisms are common.
+They wouldn’t stand to protect the land as a result.
+But Tate’s tyrannosaurus rex, or another like it, however, absolutely would.